As a result, you are figuring out cultural engagement yourself.

 Choosing the right places for conversations is crucial.
 For this reason, select quiet, intimate environments.
 For example, coffee shops, restaurants, and homes are perfect.
 They encourage transparency and a genuine exchange of ideas (Acts 28:28).

 You can be a Christian voice in your community by communicating publicly.
-Of course, they should be intelligent, wise, and polite.
+Of course, public communications should be intelligent, wise, and polite.
 Publishing them in local newspapers, blogs, or social media is influential.

 Also, consider participating in public forums and events.
-But in light of the venue, be careful of how you respond to other’s sinful responses.
+But in light of the venue, be careful how you respond to other people’s sinful behaviors or responses.
 As a matter of fact, they shouldn’t intimidate you into silence or cause you to behave in an uncivil manner.
 Demonstrating a Christ-like demeanor when facing hostility may make an impact on observers.

 5. Cultural Engagement in Government & Politics Requires Wisdom

 The government always legislates morality.
 The question is, “whose morality is being legislated?”